Image © Stephen Darlington, accessed Flikr, reproduced under CC licensing

 - GBP/USD spot rate at time of writing: 1.3184

 - More information on FX specialist rates here

-Above: Euro-to-Dollar rate shown at daily intervals alongside EUR/GBP rate (orange line, left axis).
+Above: Pound-to-Dollar rate at daily intervals alongside Pound-to-Euro rate (black line, left axis).

 Achieve 3-5% More Currency: The Global Reach Best Exchange Rate Guarantee maximises your currency purchasing power.
 Find out more.

 Invest in Spanish Property.
 A selection of discounted properties due to the covid-19 crisis, online viewings and transactions possible.
 Download the Guide